ricardogarfe/mswl-economic-aspects/README.md

 ---------------

 * 002-exercises.tex: Notes and exercise related to startup company for ``Business model report``.
-* 003-business-model-exercises.tex: ``Research, using information in the web, the business models of Red Hat, Canonical, and Eucalyptus``
+* 003-business-model-exercises.tex: ``Research, using information in the web, the business models of Red Hat, Canonical and Eucalyptus``.
+Canonical, and Eucalyptus``
-* 004-identify-business-models.tex: ``Identify the main (and complementary) business models adopted``
+* 004-identify-business-models.tex: ``Identify the main (and complementary) business models adopted``.
+* 005-charles-leadbeater-innovation.tex: ``Charles Leadbeater on innovation`` Needs & Creativity.
 * notes/: notes for [CollaborativeNoteBook](https://github.com/mswlEco2012/CollaborativeNotebook) project.
 * README.md: README repository documentation and index file.